-During April 2014, Sensor entered into agreements for issuance of warrants against services with four of its then stockholders and issued 475,000 warrants (previously 237,500 warrants) entitling those stockholders to purchase one common share (previously preferred class A share) against each warrant at an exercise price of \$0.46 per warrant to be exercised within one year from the issuance date.
-The fair value of the warrants on the issuance date was \$400,335, which is included as consulting charges in general and administrative expenses during the year ended December 31, 2014 with corresponding credit to additional paid-in-capital.
-The fair value has been estimated using a multinomial lattice model with an expected life of 365 days, dividend yield of 0%, stock price of \$0.46, a risk free rate of 0.06% and expected volatility of 105%, determined based on comparable companies historical volatilities.
+adjustment provisions thereof, as and exercised within one year from the issuance date.
+The fair from closing, so as to permit the holders value of the warrants on the issuance date was \$400,335, to convert (and in some circumstances which is included as consulting charges in general and permit the Company to force the administrative expenses during the year ended December 31, Convertible 2014 with corresponding credit to additional paid-in-capital.
+Promissory Notes into shares of the The fair value has been estimated using a multi-nomial lattice common stock of Biotricity at a 25% model with an expected life of 365 days, dividend yield of discount to purchase price per share in 0%, stock price of \$0.46, a risk free rate of 0.06% and expected volatility of 105%, determined based on comparable companies historical volatilities.

-Pursuant to roll over agreements dated August 11, 2014, as described in Note 1, all the above warrants which were issued by Sensor were cancelled and were reissued by iMedical Innovations Inc.
+reverse takeover transaction as explained above represents described in Note 1, all the above warrants which were issued recapitalization of capital retroactively adjusting the by Sensor were cancelled and were reissued by Biotricity Inc.

-During June and July 2014, Sensor issued 1,170,000 common shares (previously 585,000 Class "A" preferred shares) through various subscription agreements issue at price of \$0.47 for aggregate cash proceeds of \$545,278.

-During July 2014, Sensor issued 142,000 common shares (previously 71,000 Class "A" preferred shares) for consulting services at fair value of \$0.47 per share, determined based on recent private placements.
-Accordingly, the Company recognized \$66,179 as consulting expenses, which are included in general and administrative expenses during the year ended December 31, 2014 with corresponding credit to common stock.

-As described in Note 1, On August 11, 2014, all the stockholders of Sensor entered into a series of roll over agreements for the sale of their shares to iMedical Innovations Inc. in accordance with section 85 (1) of the Income Tax Act (Canada).
-Pursuant to these agreements, all the stockholders of Sensor received twice the number of shares of iMed in exchange for their shares in Sensor.
-Accordingly, iMed issued 11,829,500 shares in exchange for 5,914,750 shares of Sensor, which were subsequently cancelled as a result of amalgamation.
-The amalgamation became effective from November 21, 2014, pursuant to approval by Canada Revenue Agency..
-Immediately prior to Amalgamation, iMed had net liabilities of \$237,348 and 3,300,000 outstanding shares of common stock, which are presented in the financial statements.
+During June and July 2014, Sensor issued 1,400,490 (1,170,000 Pre-Exchange Agreement) common shares At June 30, 2016 and December 31, 2015 there were through various subscription agreements issue at price of \$ 15,876,947 shares of common stock issued and 0.39 (\$0.47 Pre-Exchange Agreement) for aggregate cash issued and outstanding held by one holder of record, which Exchange Agreement) common shares for consulting services is the Trustee in accordance with the terms of the Trust at fair value of \$0.39 (\$0.47 Pre-Exchange Agreement) per share, determined based on recent private placements.
+Accordingly, the Company recognized \$66,179 as consulting Out of outstanding common stock of 15,876,947 as at June expenses, which are included in general and administrative 30, 2016, 750,000 are held in escrow and subject to expenses during the year ended December 31, 2014 with corresponding credit to common stock and additional paid in outstanding approximately 22,500,000 of such shares are As described in Note 1, On August 11, 2014, all the stockholders of Sensor entered into a series of roll over agreements for the sale of their shares to iMedical Inc. in accordance with section 85 (1) of the Income Tax Act (Canada).
+Pursuant to these agreements, all the stockholders During the quarter ended June 30, 2016, the warrant of Sensor received twice the number of shares of iMedical in The exchange for their shares in Sensor.
+Accordingly, iMedical Company issued common stock subsequent to quarter end issued 14,159,911 (11,829,500 Pre-Exchange Agreement) shares in exchange for 7,079,955 (5,914,750 Pre-Exchange common stock to be issued (refer warrant continuity Agreement) shares of Sensor, which were subsequently cancelled as a result of amalgamation.
+The amalgamation became effective from November 21, 2014, pursuant to approval by Canada Revenue Agency.
+Immediately prior to Amalgamation, iMedical had net liabilities of \$237,348 and 3,950,100 (3,300,000 Pre-Exchange Agreement) outstanding shares of common stock, which are presented in the consolidated financial statements.